Functional Mobility Assessment (FMA) Outcomes Program

 Created in partnership with the University of Pittsburgh, the FMA demonstrates that employing qualified professionals, prescribing quality equipment, and utilizing deliberate managed-care plans increases positive outcomes and reduces overall costs.
 By using the FMA as an objective, quantitative measure, we can conclude what services are responsible for improving clients’ health and quality of life.

-First, healthcare providers complete the FMA during their client assessment.
+First, healthcare providers complete the FMA during their client assessment and submits the FMA results to the standardized minimum/uniform dataset (M/UDS).
 The FMA is a series of 10 questions that take approximately 5 minutes to complete and can be integrated seamlessly with the initial client intake, typically while discussing background and medical history.
 This assessment yields the FMA “time one” score, a number out of 60, which pertains to the client’s current assistive equipment.

-Clinicians then submit their FMA results to the standardized minimum/uniform dataset (M/UDS), and U.S. Rehab fills in the follow-up data collected.
-These data points are professionally analyzed, and reports are periodically returned to participating clinicians.
+When fifty “time 2” data sets are obtained, the data is professionally analyzed, and reports are periodically returned to participating clinicians.
 These reports can elucidate data trends and help healthcare providers identify their strengths, weaknesses, and opportunities to improve their practice.

-U.S. Rehab also compiles the data from all FMA Outcomes Program members into one robust, multivariable dataset, to which members have access.
+Additionally, U.S. Rehab also compiles the data from all FMA Outcomes Program participants into one robust, multivariable dataset.
 This “big data” allows for further systematic analysis, potential publication in scientific literature, and ultimately, increased standard of care.

 Submit the contact form above or email info@usrehab.com to contact a U.S. Rehab representative and discuss what tier is best for your organization today.